chapel-lang/chapel/doc/rst/language/spec/modules.rst

 old name.
 This new name does not affect uses or imports of that module from other contexts.

 The ``as`` keyword can also be used to disable accesses to the module name while still allowing accesses to the symbols within the module.
-This is accomplished by providing ``_`` as the new name for the module.
-When a module is renamed to ``_``, symbols within it will only be accessible without a module name prefix - no prefix will be useable to access the symbol.
-For example, if a module A uses a module B in this manner and B defines a symbol bSymbol, A can contain accesses to ``bSymbol``, but cannot contain accesses to ``B.bSymbol`` or ``_.bSymbol``.
+See the :ref:`Disabling_Qualified` section for more information.

 Use statements may be explicitly declared ``public`` or ``private``.
 By default, uses are ``private``.
 Making a use ``public`` causes its